Divemaster Guide 2021! Learn everything to reach your goal and have fun along the way.

 To work and act as a Divemaster you should analyze the location and have a view about the business in different aspects as season and kind of activities in the area.

 Since the DM job is limited to deal with certified divers you will succeed better in locations with higher amounts of fun dives than courses.

 Acting as a Divemaster in a Dive Center you will probably have different duties as organizing the boat and gear, so be efficient and follow the procedures so the operation can run smoothly.

-Here in Koh Tao, Thailand you can act as a DM with fixed salary or as a freelancer, for the second option normally paid around 10 - 25 US$ per pack of fun dives (morning or afternoon boat), but it all depends how many divers you are guiding and how many days you are working to build a considerable income.
+Here in Koh Tao, Thailand you can act as a DM with a fixed salary or as a freelancer, for the second option normally paid around 10 - 25 US$ per pack of fun dives (morning or afternoon boat), but it all depends on how many divers you are guiding and how many days you are working to build a considerable income.

-During the season in Similans Islands (Oct - Apr) it’s possible to find opportunities as a DM guiding fun dives and being a crew in the vessel, here the commission is around 30 US$ up to US$ 50 per day in the vessel.
+During the season in Similans Islands (Oct-Apr) it’s possible to find opportunities as a DM guiding fun dives and being a crew in the vessel, here the commission is around 30 US$ up to US$ 50 per day in the vessel.

 Wanna know more about job opportunities and how to increase your chance as a pro diver, check this out: